 We have been trying for many years to raise the profile of increasing attacks on activists, and monitoring repression – surveillance, police violence and harassment, increasing penalties for activists, anti protest laws and we really need to see the broader sector step up for funding and organisational support for this work.
 We will be issuing a call out in 2023, and we hope to see some resourced organisations stepping forward to back the work ourselves and other grassroots activists have been doing to help build infrastructure around knowing our rights, legal resources, legal collectives, monitoring and reporting police repression and highlighting and challenging unjust laws.
 Here is a brief overview of just some of our work in this area

-- 2013 – We coordinatated the solidarity campaign for Jonathan Moylan, the first climate activist who faced jail, after a Yes Men style prank of a faux announcement from a bank that they were pulling finance from Whitehaven Coal.
+- We co-ordinated the solidarity campaign for Jonathan Moylan, the first climate activist who faced jail, after a Yes Men style prank of a faux announcement from a bank that they were pulling finance from Whitehaven Coal.
 He walked free with a suspended sentence, and international solidarity from around the world.

 - We coordinated a rapid response team when Pacific Islanders came to Australia in a powerful action with traditional canoes and supporter kayaks blocking the Newcastle coal port – police came in hard, and we supported a legal observer team and follow up after unexpected arrests and police aggression.